The Hotel Kamp, Helsinki -a hotel with 125 years of history

 “This is one elegant European hotel for the discerning traveller, and if I ever visit Helsinki again, I will be checking right back in.”

-I do love luxury hotels with history, it’s a weakness of mine.
-As founder of The Most Famous Hotels in the World, Andreas Augustin, explains in his book on the hotel:
+Andreas Augustin, founder of The Most Famous Hotels in the World, explains in his book about the hotel:

 “The Kämp was instrumental as a meeting place for a group called Young Finns, a revolutionary circle that changed the social surface of the country.
 Here at Hotel Kämp conspiratorial meetings were held and many cornerstones of this young republic called Finland, founded in 1917, were laid.”

-The chambermaid told me that the hotel has a ghost, the founder Maria Kamp, who walks around the corridors at night, and has been known to take the lift and lock hotel room doors from the inside.
-With its 125-year history, the establishment would not be complete without a spectral presence, and I sincerely hoped that I wouldn’t meet her (I didn’t).
+The chambermaid told Michelle that the hotel has a ghost, the co-founder Maria Kämp, who prowls the corridors at night, takes the lift at night and locks hotel doors from the inside.
+With its 130-year history, the establishment would not be complete without a spectral presence, and Michelle sincerely hoped that she wouldn’t meet her (fortunately, she didn’t!).